Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Introduction

 The PRFT developed here can track the photonic dynamics, without destroying the Floquet description of the matter system.
 This is achieved by introducing a framework based on two-point tomographic measurements of the photonic field, instead of the usual projective measurements.
+The distinction between two-point projective and two-point tomographic measurements is illustrated in Fig.~\ref{figCountingStatSketch}(a).
 Formally, the PRFT introduces counting fields into the semiclassical equations of motion, leading to a dynamical cumulant generating function.
 This in turn enables us to investigate the redistribution of photons amongst the Fock states and gain a clear picture of the photonic dynamics.
 We note that while some recent interesting works have investigated the photonic dynamics of driven systems in Sambe space~\cite{Long2021,Crowley2020,PhysRevB.99.064306}, these approaches scale exponentially with the number of frequency modes; the PRFT does not suffer from this limitation.
+The PRFT thus enables us to go beyond the previous approaches that connects Floquet theory to cavity dressed states as in Ref.~\cite{Guerin1997}, since those approaches do not provide correct results for the photon statistics.

+Based on analytical derivations and extensive numerical benchmarking, we demonstrate that the PRFT is valid for coherent and number squeezed states with a moderate mean photon number $\overline n >500$ and photon standard deviation as low as $\sigma =4$.
+The PRFT thus covers all types of moderate and highly occupied photonic fields in experiments, such as radio frequencies, microwaves and lasers, i.e., all driving fields for which standard Floquet theory is believed to be valid.
+In other words, the PRFT approach here assumes the same level of generic conditions as the standard Floquet theory, but is found remarkably capable of capturing the dynamics of matter system as well of its photonic counterpart.